Who was Kemper Durand?

-Kemper Bartlett Durand was born in Wisconsin, United States to Loyal Durand Jr. and Dorthey Durand.
+Kemper Bartlett Durand was an American lawyer, artist and musician born in Wisconsin, United States to Loyal Durand Jr. and Dorthey Durand.
 Kemper has three older brothers namely Loyal Jud “Randy” Durand, Phillip Durand and Lee Durand.

-Kemper was a lawyer, an art photographer, a theatre and jazz drummer, a mountaineer and a scholar with a diverse range of interests and expertise.
+Kemper was also an art photographer, a theatre and jazz drummer, a mountaineer and a scholar with a diverse range of interests and expertise.
 His photography was shown at Jay Etkin Gallery in Memphis, Shelby County, Tennessee, USA.

 A percussionist with the Knoxville Symphony Orchestra, Kemper often worked with theater groups in Knoxville, Knox County, Tennessee as a jazz drummer.
 Here are 13 more things about him: